AndrewBush-Tech/Microservice/README.md

 * Include three parameters at end of URL one="put parameter here", two="put parameter here",three="put parameter here".
 * Error handling for special characters: "!@#$%^&*()_+=-[]{}|\\;':\"<>,?/~`."
 * Error handling for Uppercase letters.
-* Will handle multiple inputs parameters in one key value.
+* Will handle multiple input parameters at a time.
 * Will only handle human readable words as input parameters.
 * Query parameter keys cannot be changed and must remain as 'one','two', and 'three'.